youkechat/telegraf/plugins/inputs/dcos/README.md

 dcos:adminrouter:ops:mesos full
 ```

-Follow the directions to [create a service account and assign permissions](https://docs.mesosphere.com/1.10/security/service-auth/custom-service-auth/).
+Follow the directions to [create a service account and assign
+permissions][create].

 Quick configuration using the Enterprise CLI: